 Like humans, dogs can get dandruff or ‘scurff’ and dry skin; this can be a sign of an underlying problem, like an infection.
 Some dogs are prone to having dry skin, particularly in winter and it may be affected by their diet; high-quality sources of protein, omega 3 and 6 fatty acids can all help keep the coat healthy.
 Simple cases of dandruff are normally easy to treat with shampoos but the vet will want to check there is nothing underlying.

 Lupus is an autoimmune disease which means the body’s immune system attacks its own cells.
 Unfortunately for our pets, open, crusty skin sores which take too long to heal can indicate an immune disorder, these will often be seen around the nose, eyes and paws.
 If left untreated, lupus can be very serious so making sure the vet gets to the bottom of any skin condition that isn’t improving is very important for your pet’s health.

 If your dog is showing any symptoms of the skin problems discussed, visit your local Animal Trust clinic straight away for professional advice.
 Mild to severe dog skin problems all require a full examination, so your vet can make an accurate diagnosis and prescribe the correct treatment for the skin condition identified.

-We offer free consultations, so if you’re ever in doubt you can bring your pet in to speak to our friendly team face to face.
-Make a booking online or call us to arrange an appointment.
+We offer free consultations for everyone, so if you’re ever in doubt you can bring your pet in to speak to our friendly team face to face and get expert advice.
+Make a booking online or call us to arrange an appointment at your local surgery.